sergio11/sergio11/README.md

 <img width=256 align="right" src="https://raw.githubusercontent.com/sergio11/sergio11/master/images/android_developer.gif" />

-👋 Hello, I'm an experienced Android developer with a deep passion for crafting exceptional mobile experiences 📱.
-My Android journey has equipped me with the skills to deliver robust and user-friendly applications, and I continue to push the boundaries of what's possible in the Android ecosystem.
+👋 Hello, I'm an accomplished developer with over 8 years of experience, specializing in crafting exceptional mobile experiences 📱.
+As a seasoned Android developer, I've delivered a diverse portfolio of projects, demonstrating my commitment to building robust and user-friendly applications.
+Over the years, I've honed my skills to navigate the ever-evolving Android ecosystem, consistently pushing the boundaries of what's possible.

-I'm also actively expanding my skill set and diving into the world of Flutter, exploring new horizons in cross-platform development 🚀.
+* **🌟 iOS Proficiency:** In addition to my Android expertise, I'm a skilled native iOS developer.
+My proficiency extends to both major mobile platforms, allowing me to create seamless user experiences across Android and iOS devices.
+* **🚀 Venturing into Kotlin Multiplatform:** I'm also at the forefront of exploring Kotlin Multiplatform, an exciting cross-platform solution that promises cutting-edge mobility solutions.
+My journey into this technology is driven by a passion for pushing the boundaries of what's possible in the world of mobile development.

-On the server-side, I'm passionate about exploring various technologies.
-I've worked with PHP (Symfony, Laravel, Silex, Slim), Python (Django, Flask), and Node.js (Express, Nest.js).
-But my true love lies in the Spring ecosystem and JavaEE or Jakarta EE ☕.
+* **💼 Versatility:** My server-side expertise is equally impressive, with experience in PHP (Symfony, Laravel, Silex, Slim), Python (Django, Flask), and Node.js (Express, Nest.js).
+However, my true love lies within the Spring ecosystem and JavaEE or Jakarta EE. ☕

-Beyond coding, I'm an enthusiast of software architectures and clean code principles, believing that well-structured code is the foundation of any great project 🏗️🧹.
+* **🏗️ Architect of Code:** Beyond coding, I'm an advocate for software architectures and clean code principles, firmly believing that well-structured code is the foundation of any great project. 🧹

-Additionally, I have a keen interest in cybersecurity, IoT, and blockchain, always looking for innovative ways to integrate these passions into my development work 🔒🌐⛓️.
+* **🔒 Tech Enthusiast:** My enthusiasm for technology goes beyond app development.
+I have a profound interest in cybersecurity, IoT, and blockchain.
+My journey is marked by numerous educational achievements and certifications in these fields, uniquely equipping me to integrate these passions into my work. 🌐⛓️

-Let's connect and discuss all things tech! 💻💬
+Let's connect and dive deep into all things tech! 💻💬

 ## Profile Views